 Do you have a scuba training horror story?
-Some French tourists buy wetsuits for themselves and their kids, and then just leave the kids for the diving instructor to babysit.
-The day turns into the worst night mare the instructor ever had.
+Some French tourists buy wetsuits from this instructor, for themselves and their kids, and then just leave the kids for the diving instructor to babysit.
+The day turns into the worst nightmare the instructor ever had.

 Every scuba instructor has training horror stories.
 My story begins on a sunny, calm Caribbean day.
-The ocean was perfect; there was only a gentle breeze and it was quiet – too quiet, like they say in the old westerns – when a family approached the dive shop.
+The ocean was perfect; there was only a gentle breeze and it was quiet – “too quiet,” like they say in the old westerns — when a family approached the dive shop.
 They were French, the parents were chattering agitatedly in their native language in what appeared to be an argument with their 10- and 12-year-old boys.
-These two would become my mortal “enemies.”
+These two kids would become my mortal “enemies.”

 As they arrived at the desk, the two red-headed boys rotated in unison, like a two-headed whirling horror story movie creature, or something out of the “Exorcist,” focused their beady little eyes on mine and smirked.
 Their parents had signed them up for a Platinum Scuba Diving course, and wanted to know how long it would take.
-When I told them several hours, smiles spread across the parents’ faces and they visibly relaxed.
+When I told them “several hours,” smiles of obvious relief spread across the parents’ faces and they visibly relaxed.
 I should have known something was up right then and there.
 What could have tipped me off were the high fives.

 The couple checked their watches and skipped off into the resort, audibly sighing in relief as they abandoned their children to me.
 This should have also been a warning.
 Most parents are very happy to leave their kids for supervised instruction, but these two parents were positively giddy with joy: they were doing a delirious “happy dance” and high-fiving all the way down the beach.

 The pool training went horribly.
 The boys took over three hours to complete five basic scuba skills not because they were incapable, but because they appeared to have consumed an excess of sugar and caffeine before their 8 am class and were having difficulty comprehending my relatively simple instructions.
-This was most likely because they were concentrating on what I could only assume was a bouncing contest.
+This was most likely because they were concentrating on what I could only assume was a breaching contest.
 I saw them both breach at least three feet above the water despite the fact that they were wearing scuba tanks.
-Perhaps they had also taken steroids, who knew!

 Although they were blue-ish and shivering, they had long-since shed the wetsuits their parents had bought them.
 I had to march the children from the pool straight to the dive boat in order arrive on time for the afternoon dive.
 As I hauled the two squirming monsters across the sand, I passed their parents who were grinning from ear to ear and waving at me.
 How stupid could I have been!